includeJS/includeJS/src/notes/missing-semester-06.md

 ## Objects and content-addressing

+🤔 What do we mean by content-addressable?
+It means that at the core of Git is a simple key-value data store.
+This means you can insert any kind of content into a Git repository, for which Git will hand you back a unique key you can use later to retrieve that content.
+[More on git objects from Git Book](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects)

 - An **object** is a blob, tree, or commit (see above):

 `type object = blob | tree | commit`